MediaQueryList

 Examples

-This simple example creates a MediaQueryList and then sets up a listener to detect when the media query status changes, running a custom function when it does to change the appearance of the page.
+This example creates a MediaQueryList and then sets up a listener to detect when the media query status changes, running a custom function when it does to change the appearance of the page.

 js